WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/04-use-case-classification-finserv-reference.md

 ### Cleaning up.

-Now that the workshop is complete, don't forget to undeploy your pipeline to free up the resources.
+Now that the tutorial is complete, don't forget to undeploy your pipeline to free up the resources.

 ```python
 # blank space to undeploy your pipeline